oesteban/hcph-sops/docs/data-management/qaqc-criteria.md

 - [ ] Check that the brain is not presented upside down.
     This indicates an issue of the header.
     Either the header needs to be corrected manually or exclude the session.
+- [ ] Check for potential incidental findings (e.g unusual black hole in the cortex).
+If you have a doubt about sth, you need to transfer the image to {{ secrets.people.medical_contact | default("███") }} for thorough inspection.
 - [ ] Check for signal *ripples* around the frontal/prefrontal cortex typically caused by head motion.
     Exclude this particular T1w if ripples are clear and globally localized.
     These T1w images could degrade the quality of surface reconstruction.